 Before I continue, I want to clarify my position on the funnels and flywheels we are discussing.
 I fundamentally believe that we should sell first and nurture later.

-Time and again, I see companies that have set up their marketing automation and lead scoring systems; marketing qualified leads (MQLs) to sales qualified leads (SQLs) often based on prospects taking anywhere between 7-12 steps before any human interaction.
+Time and again, I see companies that have set up their marketing automation and lead scoring systems, marketing qualified leads (MQLs) to sales qualified leads (SQLs), often based on prospects taking anywhere between 7-12 steps before any human interaction.

 Websites are generally our levers to pull or manoeuvre a prospect into a buying conversation, but they are just words and pictures on their own.
 For those who study the psychology of buying, you know that even those in desperate need of a solution don't pull the trigger; they need prompting.
 Think chatbots, live chat, sales-based ads and email.

 Qualifying the prospect's position in the buying cycle is paramount.
-But for sales reps, customers never want to tell you where they are in decision-making.
+However, for sales reps, customers never want to tell you where they are in decision-making.
 So be prepared to work hard to find out.
 But I digress.

-So how do you optimise your sales funnel?
+So, how do you optimise your sales funnel?

 Define who your buyer is